gosqasorg/asset-provenance-tracking/README.md

 We are committed to keeping our code open source, but all GOSQAS and GDT branding, including logos, is subject to the copyright above.

-## A Live MVP
+## Try It Out

-We are developing a Minimal Viable Product.
-Although still a work in progress, you can try it out here:
+GOSQAS is in production.
+Our API and Notification System are complete.
+Try it out here:

 [https://gosqas.org/](https://gosqas.org/)